meteor-gazelle/meteor-gazelle/doc/specs/wiki.md

 **Basic Flow:**

-1. The user enters the new alias into the textbox.
+1. The user types in the new alias.
-2. The user hits submit, and the alias is added to the article.
+2. The user submits the alias, and the alias is added to the article.

 **Applicable business rules:**